softwaresaved/recipy-test/Deployment.md

 ---

-## Documentation

-**TODO** Look at README.md sections:

-* Configuration
-* How it works

-**TODO** Compare these below, to README.md, to actual code and document issue of inconsistency (in Suggestions above).

----

 ## Other examples

-From `recipy gui` at http://127.0.0.1:9000/patched_modules, the packages, input and output functions logged by the current version are:
+The packages, input and output functions currently logged are:

-pandas:
+pandas

 * read_csv, read_table, read_excel, read_hdf, read_pickle, read_stata, read_msgpack
 * DataFrame.to_csv, DataFrame.to_excel, DataFrame.to_hdf, DataFrame.to_msgpack, DataFrame.to_stata, DataFrame.to_pickle, Panel.to_excel, Panel.to_hdf, Panel.to_msgpack, Panel.to_pickle, Series.to_csv, Series.to_hdf, Series.to_msgpack, Series.to_pickle

-matplotlib.pyplot:
+matplotlib.pyplot

 * None
 * savefig

-numpy:
+numpy

 * genfromtxt, loadtxt, fromfile
 * save, savez, savez_compressed, savetxt

-<td>lxml.etree</td>
+lxml.etree

-parse, iterparse
+* parse, iterparse
-None
+* None

-<td>bs4</td>
+bs4

-BeautifulSoup
+* BeautifulSoup
-None
+* None

-gdal:
+gdal

 * Open
 * Driver.Create, Driver.CreateCopy

-sklearn:
+sklearn

 * datasets.load_svmlight_file
 * datasets.dump_svmlight_file

-nibabel:
+nibabel

 * nifti1.Nifti1Image.from_filename, nifti2.Nifti2Image.from_filename, freesurfer.mghformat.MGHImage.from_filename, spm99analyze.Spm99AnalyzeImage.from_filename, minc1.Minc1Image.from_filename, minc2.Minc2Image.from_filename, analyze.AnalyzeImage.from_filename, parrec.PARRECImage.from_filename, spm2analyze.Spm2AnalyzeImage.from_filename
 * nifti1.Nifti1Image.to_filename, nifti2.Nifti2Image.to_filename, freesurfer.mghformat.MGHImage.to_filename, spm99analyze.Spm99AnalyzeImage.to_filename, minc1.Minc1Image.to_filename, minc2.Minc2Image.to_filename, analyze.AnalyzeImage.to_filename, parrec.PARRECImage.to_filename, spm2analyze.Spm2AnalyzeImage.to_filename

-**TODO** Ask where Pillow and scikit-image are.
-Add Suggestion that this be clarified on README.md.

-**TODO** Ask what bs4 and lxml.etree are.
-Add Suggestion that this be added to README.md.

 **TODO** Write and run one sample script for more package/function recipy can log (look at the recipy source code) These can form basis of test scripts.